-Highlights from the most recent Edgewater City Council meeting appear below as attachments.
+Highlights from recent Edgewater City Council meetings appear below as attachments.

 City of Edgewater Community News